19alema/19alema/README.md

-- 👋 Hi, I’m @19alema
+- 👋 Hi, I’m Alema Edrick
+- From Kampala Uganda
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning and Sharing my skills to Others
-- 🌱 I’m currently learning Full Stack Web Development in Python and Flask on Udacity
+- 🌱 I’m currently learning Full Stack Web Development [Flask and Python, MERN Stack]
-- 💞️ I’m looking to collaborate on on any Open Source projects and other side Projects
+- 💞️ I’m looking Forward to collaborate on on any Open Source projects and other side Projects
 - 📫 How to reach me <a>alemaedrick85@gmail.com</a>

 <!---